-- CHECK to be sure the travel pins are securely fastened at all four corners of the bunk platform in the UP position before towing the RV. - CHECK to be sure the locking pins are securely fastened at both ends of each sofa regardless of sofa position. - ALWAYS raise the bunk and sofa(s) to the FULL UP or FULL DOWN position when the RV is being towed to avoid damaging the bunk and/or sofa(s) as a result of bouncing.
-If additional cargo height is needed you may secure sofa(s) in the STORAGE position (against the wall) with backrest travel lock placed in the LOCK position and locking pins secured (See accompanying photos). - NEVER operate the bunk lift with any items other than bedding on the bunk mattress. - NEVER travel with any items other than bedding on the bunk.
-Loose items can become projectiles. - NEVER operate the bunk lift while any person(s) are on the bunk platform or sofa(s). - ALWAYS ensure that the area above, below and adjacent to the bunk lift is free from obstructions before operating. - ALWAYS check before operating bunk lift to ensure bedding is not over-hanging the ends of the bunk where it could become entangled or caught up in the mechanism. - ALWAYS use care when loading cargo or vehicles in the area of the bunk lift to avoid damage to the bunk lift mechanism. - ALWAYS properly secure loads in the area of the bunk lift to avoid damage to the bunk lift mechanism from shifting or falling loads.
+- CHECK to be sure the bunk is fully secured in the locking mechanism (when in the upper position) or fully down before towing the RV. - CHECK to be sure the locking pins are securely fastened at both ends of each sofa regardless of sofa position. - ALWAYS raise the bunk and sofas to the FULL UP or FULL DOWN position when the RV is being towed to avoid damaging the bunk and/or sofas as a result of bouncing.
+If additional cargo height is needed you may secure sofas in the STORAGE position (against the wall) with backrest travel lock placed in the LOCK position and locking pins secured (See accompanying photos). - NEVER operate the bunk lift with any items other than bedding on the bunk mattress. - NEVER travel with any items other than bedding on the bunk.
+Loose items can become projectiles. - NEVER operate the bunk lift while any person(s) are on the bunk platform or sofas. - ALWAYS ensure that the area above, below and adjacent to the bunk lift is free from obstructions before operating. - ALWAYS check before operating bunk lift to ensure bedding is not over-hanging the ends of the bunk where it could become entangled or caught up in the mechanism. - ALWAYS use care when loading cargo or vehicles in the area of the bunk lift to avoid damage to the bunk lift mechanism. - ALWAYS properly secure loads in the cargo area to avoid damage to the bunk lift mechanism.